Academic orientation for refugees

 Drop-in office hours for refugees interested in studying

-Currently, our drop-in office hours had to be canceled until further notice due to the spreading of the corona virus.
-Please contact us via email to email@example.com, get in touch with us by phone or 'drop in' during virtual office hours in Zoom.
+Please contact us via email to beratung.uhhhilft"AT"uni-hamburg.de or get in touch with us by joining our virtual office hours in Zoom.

-In Zoom, we will be available on Tuesdays from 1-3pm and on Thursdays from 10am-12pm through the following links at the following times:
+In Zoom, we will be available on Tuesdays from 1-3pm and on Thursdays from 10am-12pm through the following link:

 During our virtual office hours in Zoom, we offer individual one-to-one counselling.
 You will enter a waiting room first.
 We will call on you to enter the meeting room as soon as possible.